ZacharyHerold/CUNY-DATA622/README.md

 score_model.py (2 points)
 When this is called using python score_model.py in the command line, this will ingest the .pkl random forest file and apply the model to the locally saved scoring dataset csv.
 There must be data check steps and clear commenting for each step inside the .py file.
 The output for running this file is a csv file with the predicted score, as well as a png or text file output that contains the model accuracy report (e.g. sklearn's classification report or any other way of model evaluation).

-3. Critical Thinking (3 points total)
-Modify this ReadMe file to answer the following questions directly in place.
-	1) Kaggle changes links/ file locations/login process/ file content
-	2) We run out of space on HD / local permissions issue - can't save files
-	3) Someone updated python packages and there is unintended effect (functions retired or act differently)
-	4) Docker issues - lost internet within docker due to some ip binding to vm or local routing issues( I guess this falls under lost internet, but I am talking more if docker is the cause rather then ISP)